AlhaqGH/PohLang/PohLang_Guide.md

 ---

 This guide will evolve alongside the language.
-If code and docs disagree, treat the interpreter and transpiler source directories as the source of truth.
+If code and docs disagree, treat the interpreter and Rust runtime source directories as the source of truth.